nodejs/node/doc/api/stream.md

 Use `end()` instead of destroy if data should flush before close, or wait for the `'drain'` event before destroying the stream.

+If `.destroy()` is called without an `error` and `autoDestroy` is enabled, then if the stream has not completed it will be automatically destroyed with an `AbortError`.

 ```cjs
 const { Writable } = require('stream');